-Fade out time for other dimmable channels: If you want any other active and dimmable channels to be faded out (or immediately blacked out) when this cue is run, then select the required option from this list:
+Fade out time for other active fixtures: If you want any other active and dimmable fixture channels to be faded out (or immediately blacked out) when this cue is run, then select the required option from this list:

 •Do not fade out others: As the description implies, any other active DMX channels (ie DMX channels currently with values greater than 0) will be left at their current values.
 This is in keeping with the 'tracking' method of lighting consoles.

 •Use above fade time: Any other active dimmable channels will be faded out over the time selected against Fade down time for fixtures that need to be faded down (see above) even if that is None or 0.

 •Use this fade out time: This will enable the associated Fade Time field, allowing you to enter the required fade out time in seconds and decimals of a second (eg 1.5).

-Note 1: Fades on other active channels is designed for genuine lighting fades - not for movements etc. So fades on other active channels only affects channels identified in the associated Fixture Types as dimmable channels.
-Fades on other active channels does not refer to the 'Fade' checkbox described above.
+Note 2: Fades on other active channels is designed for genuine lighting fades - not for movements etc. So fades on other active fixtures only affects channels identified in the associated Fixture Types as dimmable channels.
+Fades on other active fixtures does not refer to the 'Fade' checkbox described under 'Channels and Values' above.